OAI/oascomply/README.md

 * its _**URI**_ (the identifier used to resolve references and in the parsed graph discussed further down)

 By default, `oascomply` assumes that the URI is the same as the URL.
-If we try that default behavior with our referencing exampe, it won't work:
+If we try that default behavior with our referencing example, it won't work:

 ```
 ~/src/oascomply % oascomply -f tutorial/references/openapi.json -f tutorial/references/pathitems/foo.json -f tutorial/references/schemas/bar.json